Cockroaches are one of the most common pests in New York City, and their presence is often a cause for fear and disgust.

 Here are 5 signs of a cockroach infestation:

-- Feces / Droppings — Depending on the species, these can resemble tiny specks of pepper, coffee grounds, or small, black pellets.
+- Droppings – Depending on the species of cockroach, their droppings can resemble tiny specks of pepper, coffee grounds, or small, black pellets.

 - Odors – The smell of a cockroach infestation is often described as musty, oily, and slightly acidic.